ReFIT: Relevance Feedback from a Reranker during Inference: Experimental Setup

-\paragraph{Re-rank Baseline:} Our proposed approach introduces the additional overhead of distillation and a second retrieval step into the R\&R framework.
+\textsc{ReFIT} introduces the additional overhead of distillation and a second retrieval step into the R\&R framework.
 We note that distillation latency (in Algorithm \ref{alg4}) in linear in the number of updates $n$.
-Table \ref{tab:inf_times} compares the inference latency of our method with that of standard R\&R, assuming $K$=100 passages are to be re-ranked and $n$=1000 updates are used during distillation.
-We see that the additional distillation and retrieval steps increase the latency of inference by roughly 25\%;\footnote{Run on a 24-core AMD EPYC 7352 CPU processor.} in that same amount of time, vanilla R\&R can process a total of 125 passages (see Table~\ref{tab:inf_times}), to potentially increase Recall@100.
-In view of this observation, and for fair comparison, we evaluate against a \mbox{\textit{Re-rank}} baseline that is allowed to retrieve and re-rank 125 passages.
-We note that both our proposed approach and the \textit{Re-rank} baseline use the same retriever and re-ranker, and are evaluated on Recall@100.
+Table \ref{tab:inf_times} compares the inference latency of our method with that of standard R\&R, assuming $K$=100 passages are to be reranked and $n$=100 updates are used during distillation.
+We highlight that our distillation process is lightweight and takes just 30ms on a CPU.
+We see that the additional distillation and retrieval steps increase the latency of inference by roughly 17.5\% when using a GPU (or 4.4\% for CPU);\footnote{24-core AMD EPYC 7352 CPU and 80GB A100 GPU.} in that same amount of time, vanilla R\&R can process a total of 125 passages on the GPU (see Table~\ref{tab:inf_times}), to potentially increase Recall@100.
+In view of this observation, and for fair comparison, we evaluate against a \mbox{\textit{Rerank}} baseline that is allowed to retrieve and rerank 125 passages.
+We note that both \textsc{ReFIT} and the \textit{Rerank} baseline use the same retriever and reranker, and are evaluated on Recall@100.